-The classic features of Californian Contemporary style are all here – high, low-pitched ceilings, beams, and especially the transom windows.
+The classic features of California Contemporary style are all here – high, low-pitched ceilings, beams, and especially the transom windows.
 But the owners have added color and detail that you don’t usually see in homes like this.

 Don’t you love open floor plans?
 The kitchen just flows right into the eating area and living room – nothing formal about these spaces.
 The smooth texture of the marble tops makes an interesting contrast to the panels of rough stone on the outside wall and fireplace.